Fire and rescue services

 Australian passport holders must apply for an electronic travel authorisation (eTA) before travelling to Canada by air.

-If you arrive by car, bus, train, or boat you don’t need an ETA or a visitor visa, but you do need to bring the right travel documents.
+If you arrive by car, bus, train, or boat, you don't need an ETA or a visitor visa, but you do need to bring the correct travel documents.

 If you overstay your visa, you may be detained or arrested.

-If you have a criminal record, including a drink-driving conviction, you may not be allowed into Canada.
+You may not be allowed into Canada if you have a criminal record, including a drink-driving conviction.
 Check Government of Canada for details.

-If you're travelling with children or pets or bringing goods into Canada, you may need documentation.
+You may need documentation if you travel with children, pets or bring goods into Canada.
 Check with the Canada Border Services Agency (CBSA).

 Your child should carry a consent letter from non-travelling parents or guardians if they're travelling: